 “I could drink myself to death and no one would care."
 He downed his firewhisky and pounded his knuckles on the bar once more.

 “Nobody wants you dead.
 That's just crude."

-"Oh, I'll bet there are folks in the Ministry that would disagree."
+"Oh, I'll bet there are plenty of people in the Ministry that would disagree."

 Hermione watched him, thoughtfully.
 She thought carefully about the next thing she was going to say.
 "Your aunt tortured me, you know," she finally whispered.

-“More reason for my bloodline to come to an end as far as you and your little friends are concerned,” he growled.
+“All the more reason for my bloodline to come to an end as far as you and your little friends are concerned, isn't it?" he growled.

 Hermione shook her head.
 “Your aunt tortured me and—and y-you watched.
 You watched every horrible, sickening second of it."